Size and Location

-The Chimney Stack will be a minimum of 105 meters tall – considerably higher than the remaining Stewartby Brickwork Chimneys.
+The Chimney Stack will be 105 meters tall – considerably higher than the remaining Stewartby Brickwork Chimneys which stand around 70m.

 The Incinerator will be dominating feature from all parts of the Marston Vale, Millbrook, Ampthill Park and the Greensand Ridge